official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 130

-The Report of the Iraq Inquiryno decisions have been taken.
+no decisions have been taken.
 So the arguments are all being made against any action, when we are not yet in a position to make the arguments for it.
 But all this can be turned round in time, with the right strategy.